Laotian society: Midland

-As in all villages in Laos, village governance is managed by an elected administrative committee consisting of a president and several other members in charge of economic affairs, self-defense, agriculture, and so on.
-Traditionally, the village has a chief who is the intermediary between the village and the national government.
-Important decisions are made by elders, who in the absence of a written script memorize agreements among village members.

-Both Kammu and Lamet villages have a ritual leader (lkuun in Kammu, xemia in Lamet) who officiates at important spirit rituals that affect the entire village.
-This position is hereditary in the male line.
-Kammu and Lamet, as most Lao Theung, are animists and are respected by their lowland neighbors as being especially proficient in protecting against or propitiating spirits that may cause illness or accidents.
-Ancestral spirits are an important aspect of household religious and safety rituals, but above the grandparents' generation they are generalized, and the spirits of specific persons are not worshiped.
+Village governance is managed by an elected administrative committee consisting of a president and other members in charge of economic affairs, self-defense, agriculture, and so on.
+Kammu and Lamet villages have a ritual leader who officiates at spirit rituals that affect the entire village.
+Ancestral spirits are an aspect of household religious and safety rituals, and above the grandparents' generation they are generalized, and the spirits of specific persons are not worshiped.
 Kammu and Lamet revere rather than fear the spirits of their ancestors, who protect the household and village against harm as long as they are respected and are offered sacrifices.
-Rituals are also performed at the start of any important undertaking, for example, at the beginning of rice planting or building a house.
-Taboos restrict certain activities; for example, Lamet cannot make or repair tools inside the family house but do this work in the communal men's house.
+Rituals are also performed at the beginning of rice planting or building a house.